alpyen/fpga-mediaplayer/README.md

 ## Hardware
   - Determine LED resistors
-  - TPIC6A595 Open Drain Power Shift Register for low-side switching
+  - TPIC6B595 Open Drain Power Shift Register for low-side switching
   - 74HCT367 Hex-Buffer for level shifting and buffering
   - 74HCT595 instead of 74HC595 to get rid of the level shifters
+  - SQ2351CES for high-side switching
-  - Need to use one wire to disconnect shift register outputs to not overload on unknown power up state
+  - Output Enable to normally-close the high-side switches to not overload the TPIC on unknown powerup
+    - Is there a better way to do this?
   - No input resistors for shift registers as PMOD JB already has 200 Ohms
-  - Pick new high-side MOSFET with low capacitance

 ## Vivado
 - Change the board store in the project-tcl to be OS-independent